WHAT TO LOOK FOR IN A PET PORTRAIT ARTIST

 If you’re considering commissioning a pet portrait and aren’t sure whether your photos are good enough, or whether my painting style or the final product is the right fit, it’s always worth asking questions before deciding.
 A thoughtful artist will be honest about what’s possible, and just as honest about what isn’t.

-That conversation is often where the best portraits begin.
+That conversation is often where the best portraits begin, because it sets expectations on both sides.

 Previous